micwalsh/mw_py_toolkit/README.md

 From a linux bash shell:

 ```
-git clone https://github.com/micwalsh/mw_toolkit -o github ./mw_toolkit
+git clone https://github.com/micwalsh/mw_py_toolkit -o github ./mw_py_toolkit
-cd mw_toolkit/
+cd mw_py_toolkit/
 export PATH=${PWD}/bin:$PATH
 export PYTHONPATH=${PWD}/lib:$PYTHONPATH
 ```

-The bin/demo.py program demonstrates the use of several of the mw_toolkit functions.
+The bin/demo.py program demonstrates the use of several of the mw_py_toolkit functions.
 At the time this document was written, the bin/demo.py file looked like this.

 ```